graemeniedermayer/3d-depth-gen/README.md

 # 3d-depth-gen
 AUTO1111 extension for automated txt-to-3d objects.
 This uses monodepth maps + bpy (blender).
 WIP

-This project has a focus on the api to generate ai 3d objects for webxr.
+This project has a secondary focus on the api to generate ai 3d objects for webxr.

 ## Installation
 Requires python3.10 + bpy (blender)